xHain-hackspace/xhain-website/content/en/page/live.md

 ## Chat

-There is also a chat for the stream in our rocket chat: https://chat.x-hain.de/channel/gespraech_unter_baeumen The registration is open.
+There is a chat for the stream in our rocket chat(registration is open): https://chat.x-hain.de/channel/gespraech_unter_baeumen